 Tennessee DR Training Facts:

-- Disaster Relief credentials and the yellow hat/visor will be given after “Introduction to Southern Baptist Disaster Relief” and specialized classes have been taken.
+- Disaster Relief credentials and the gold/yellow hat will be given after “Introduction to Southern Baptist Disaster Relief” and specialized classes have been taken and the background check has been completed.

 For recordkeeping purposes: When taking either Introduction to Disaster Relief or Recertification – Introduction to Disaster Relief, this class date needs to coincide with the credentialing fee and the background check.
 At that time, a current badge will also be issued.